Is Your Loved One in an Abusive Relationship?

 Logically, they may realize that they should leave, but there are many reasons why a victim might stay.
 Like any other relationship, there are feelings of love and emotional attachment.
 Because of an abusive partner’s manipulation, a victim may believe that the abuse is justified, that they “deserve” it.
 An abusive partner may make threats to harm the victim, themselves or others if the victim tries to leave.
 They may use physical force to maintain control, or they may cut off a victim’s resources.
 Gaslighting is a very common and effective tactic; abusive partners convince the victim that the bad times are not a big deal, that the victim is “crazy” or overreacting emotionally.

 First and foremost, try to keep the lines of communication open with your loved one.
-Abusive partners will often try to isolate the victim from family and friends so they can have total power and control without any interference.
+Abusive partners will often try to isolate the victim from family and friends.
+This gives them power and control over their partner with less interference.
 An abusive partner might tell the victim that no one loves and cares for them as they do, and if the victim has no one to reach out to, they may believe the abusive partner is right.

 Try not to speak negatively about the abusive partner.
-This may put the victim on the defense because they have already been manipulated to believe that the abuse is their fault.
+This may put the victim on the defensive because they have already been manipulated to believe that the abuse is their fault.
 Alternatively, they may feel embarrassed or ashamed that they “allowed” the abuse to happen.
 It can be very difficult to admit to friends and family that the person they once thought was wonderful is actually abusive.
 Let them know that the abuse is not their fault.
 Try to listen without judgment and tell them you’re concerned for their safety.
-By treating them with kindness and respect, you remind them that they are worthy of such treatment.
+By treating them with kindness and respect, you remind them of how they should be treated.

 Answers shouldn’t be hard to find.